ckc-dev/LoxleyBot/README.md

 ![Icon](README/icon.png) ![Logo](README/logo.png)

-Loxley is a Discord bot that I made just for fun.
+Loxley is a Discord bot that I made just for fun using [discord.py](https://github.com/Rapptz/discord.py).
 Some friends and I wanted a bot with specific functions and requirements (e.g.: Being open source) for our guild, and we couldn't find any that had everything we wanted and nothing we didn't want, so I just decided to make one myself.
 It may or may not have features you're interested in, so feel free to deploy your own instance and try it out!

 ## Technologies Used: